Juenjie/CRBMG/README.md

 ```
 i_GPU = '0'
 ```
-Now we load the remote function
+Now we load the remote class
 ```
 # load the remote server and set up the constant sources of \rho and J
 f = EMsolver.remote(len_time_snapshots, i_GPU, \